It’s almost May. Please tell me that your summer vacation is booked! If not, what are you waiting for?

-My Vacation Lady received a call in early May for a family with a son who just graduated from High School.
+My Vacation Lady received a call in last week from a family with a son who just graduated from High School.
 They wanted to go to the Greek Islands in early June.
 I had to tell them that they missed the boat (and they weren’t looking for a cruise).
 The hotels were already sold out months before.
 So, if you are planning a vacation with your teens, please book early.

 So what are some great family vacations that both you and your teens will love?

 - An all inclusive beach resort- There are lots of these in the Caribbean and Mexico and they come in all sizes and price ranges from moderate to luxury.
 So why will parents and teens love it?